 Chicken with Marsala, Tomatoes and Mushrooms

-This recipe expands a little on the flavors of chicken marsala by adding a splash of balsamic vinegar and some fresh grape tomatoes.
-Quick-cooking chicken tenderloins make this dish a good option when you're low on time.
-Serve over your favorite cut of pasta (we happen to like thin spaghetti), make a green salad or some sautéed spinach, and you have a complete meal.
+This recipe expands a little on the flavors of classic chicken marsala by adding a splash of balsamic vinegar and fresh tomatoes.
+Serve over your favorite cut of pasta (we happen to like rotini), add a green salad or sautéed spinach, and you have a complete meal that's quick and easy to prepare.

 - 1/4 teaspoon freshly ground black pepper